 There are several options for camping in Tré-Le-Champ and Argentière, but I was really happy with this spot in the garden of Auberge la Boerne.
-Campers get full access to the wonderful indoor bathrooms and it’s just a short walk to a massive supermarket, so you can binge on tasty snacks on the cheap.
+Campers get full access of the wonderful indoor bathrooms and it’s just a short walk to a massive supermarket (by mountain standards) so you can binge on tasty snacks on the cheap.

 Price of camping: 8€

-Food: hot meals at the Auberge, 15min walk to a large supermarket in Argentière
+Food: hot meals at the Auberge, 15min walk to a supermarket in Argentière

 A few more considerations